ysabelwang/ysabelwang.github.io/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: PhD student in Physical Oceanography
+role: PhD candidate in Physical Oceanography

 # Organizations/Affiliations to show in About widget
 #organizations: